 Above itinerary is just a suggestion.
 We can adjust it to your wishes and to match your flights.

 Displayed prices are valid if the group, who booked the tour, has 6 participants.
 If there are more, the price per person will be lower, if there are less participants, the price per person will be higher.
 To increase the number of participants we can try to fill up with participants outside your group.
 The outside participants will never pay less than the displayed 6 person price.

 > Road book containing all details of the tour

 What we do NOT include

-Flight, evening meals and drinks, additional excursions and trips not mentioned in the itinerary and personal spending.
+Flights, airport transfers, evening meals and drinks, additional excursions and coffee stops, personal spending, trips not mentioned in the itinerary

 Day 1, Arrival

 We will pick you up from Launceston airport or your accommodation in Launceston city between 12 noon and 4 pm and will bring you to your accommodation in the nearby historic quite village of Evandale.
 After check in we´ll met for a briefing, bike adjustment and a short test-drive of the rental bikes.
 Later we can have dinner together (not included).
 If you do arrive not much later than 10.30 am at Launceston airport we could skip the night in Evandale and start cycling straight away.
 Pick up from Launceston city is not possible in this case.